Aminu Ado Bayero: Early career

 Bayero worked as a public relations officer at Kabo Air, before becoming a flight engineer.

 Titles and engagement

 In 1990, he was appointed Dan Majen Kano and district head of Dala by his father, Ado Bayero, before being promoted to Dan Buram Kano in October of the same year.
 In 1992, he was promoted to Turakin Kano and to Sarkin Dawakin Tsakar Gida Kano in 2000.
 He also served as the chairman of the Kano emirate durbar committee.
 In 2014, the then emir of Kano, Muhammad Sanusi II, promoted him to Wamban Kano, thereby, transferring him from Dala to Kano municipal where he succeeded Galadiman Kano, Alhaji Tijani Hashim as the district head.
-In 2019, he was appointed emir of Bichi by the governor of Kano State, Abdullahi Umar Ganduje.
+In 2019, he was appointed emir of Kano by the governor of Kano State, Abdullahi Umar Ganduje.

 In October 2022, a Nigerian national honour of Commander of the Order of the Federal Republic (CFR) was conferred on him by President Muhammadu Buhari.